mastodon/mastodon-ansible/README.md

 - `nodejs.yml`: **Enables NodeJS 16 DNF module for RHEL 8 systems** to ensure that we have correct NodeJS version installed.
 - `redis.yml`: **Secures Redis installation with a password** as you shouldn't run redis with no password protection.
 - `selfsigned-ssl.yml`: **Generates self-signed SSL certificates when LetsEncrypt not used** as Mastodon requires SSL to function.
+- `letsencrypt.yml`: **Automatically requests and renews a Let's Encrypt SSL certificate** for your Mastodon server.
+Please refer to the settings section for more information.

 ##### Settings